All Episodes

 The fact that we now have a situation where we cannot turn anyone away, it's beyond insane.

-The thing is, you know, when we make when we talk about adding more people at the border, you know, more border agents, all of that is just to process more people to come in.
+The thing is, you know, when they talk about adding more people at the border, you know, more border agents, all of that is just to process more people to come in.

 None of that is to turn anybody away.